NOLABEL-VFX/CorridorKey_Deadline/README.md

 I've had the best results using GVM or VideoMaMa to create the AlphaHint, so I've repackaged those projects and integrated them here as optional modules inside `clip_manager.py`.
 Here is how they compare:

 *   **GVM:** Completely automatic and requires no additional input.
 It works exceptionally well for people, but can struggle with inanimate objects.
 *   **VideoMaMa:** Requires you to provide a rough VideoMamaMaskHint (often drawn by hand or AI) telling it what you want to key.
 If you choose to use this, place your mask hint in the `VideoMamaMaskHint/` folder that the wizard creates for your shot.
 VideoMaMa results are spectacular and can be controlled more easily than GVM due to this mask hint.
+*   **Please** go show the creators of these projects some love and star their repos.
+[VideoMaMa](https://github.com/cvlab-kaist/VideoMaMa) and [GVM](https://github.com/aim-uofa/GVM)

 Perhaps in the future, I will implement other generators for the AlphaHint!
 In the meantime, the better your Alpha Hint, the better CorridorKey's final result will be.
 Experiment with different amounts of mask erosion or feathering.
 The model was trained on coarse, blurry, eroded masks, and is exceptional at filling in details from the hint.
 However, it is generally less effective at subtracting unwanted mask details if your Alpha Hint is expanded too far.